sofidimieva/Hikerz/journals/filip_cirtog.md

 - Research which Beckend should our POC use with respect to the future of Hikerz (4 hours)
 - Create the Backend Boilerplate (10 hours)
 # Week 5
+- Adjust the Backend Boilerplate to include both microservices and add a readme file.
+(3 hours)